GoogleCloudPlatform/terraform-google-secure-cicd/README.md

 The Terraform modules in this repository provide an opinionated architecture that incorporates and documents best practices for secure application delivery architecture.

 ### Tagline
-Create up a secure CI/CD pipeline that follows best practices.
+Create a CI/CD pipeline that follows security best practices.

 ### Detailed
 Set up a secure CI/CD pipeline that follows best practices for building, scanning, storing, and deploying containers to GKE.
-You can choose whether to deploy your solution through the console directly or download as Terraform on GitHub to deploy later.
+You can choose whether to deploy your solution through the console directly or download as Terraform from GitHub to deploy later.

 ### Architecture
 1. A developer pushes code for a container-based application to the App Source Code repository in Cloud Source Repositories.
 This repository must include a skaffold.yaml configuration file, a cloudbuild-ci.yaml configuration file, and templated Kubernetes manifests for the respective Kubernetes deployments, services and other objects.